-A method of factoring an expression (a polynomial) by grouping the terms to take out the common factor from them is called the factorization (or factorisation) by grouping.
+A method of grouping the terms for taking out the common factor from the terms in an expression is called the factorization (or factorisation) by grouping.